jbossdemocentral/bpms-rewards-demo/README.md

 JBoss BPM Suite Rewards Demo
 ============================
-This is the HR employee rewards demo that provides exammples of human task integration, form designer and a custom email work item handler.
+This is the HR employee rewards demo that provides examples of human task integration, form designer and a custom email work item handler.

 There are three options available to you for using this demo; local, OpenShift and Docker.